Sales forecasting is a common topic of discussion among sales leaders. Forecasting can shape the stock market and drive key business decisions.

 3. Sales forecasting to prepare operations.

-This might seem like the same kind of sales forecasting as the last one, but there’s a difference.
 The sales forecast you use to prepare your operations team for delivery needs to be short-term and as accurate as possible.

 The operations team might need this information to hire and allocate resources, order supplies, or manufacture products.
 They may need to provide it to their supply chains so they can properly prepare.